 Acknowledgements

 The MICRA Executive Board would like to acknowledge the work of the MICRA Habitat Committee in preparing the Aquatic Habitat Action Plan for Native Interjurisdictional Fish of the Mississippi River Basin.
 The MICRA Executive Board members provided the Habitat Committee with draft sections and guidance for producing the final document.
 The information presented in this document represents the contributions of biologists from several fish and wildlife management agencies throughout the Mississippi River Basin, including several that were not members of the Habitat Committee.
-Special recognition is given to Jeff Janvrin, Wisconsin Department of Natural Resources, for his work to co-chair the Habitat Committee, coordinate the development of this document, and for developing the numerous GIS-based maps presented throughout this document.
+Special recognition is given to Jeff Janvrin, Wisconsin Department of Natural Resources, and Joseph Zimmerman, Kentucky Department of Fish and Wildlife Resources for their work as co-chairs of the MICRA Habitat Committee and for coordinating the development of this document.
+Angela Erves, U.S. Fish and Wildlife Service, assisted the Executive Board with GIS-based revisions to MICRA’s list of 6th order and larger interjurisdictional rivers in the Mississippi River Basin.
+Jeff Janvrin and Angela Erves develop the numerous GIS-based maps presented throughout this document.

 MICRA Habitat Committee members and other contributors included:

-Jeff Janvrin – Wisconsin Department of Natural Resources
+Jeff Janvrin1 – Wisconsin Department of Natural Resources

-Joseph Zimmerman – Kentucky Department of Fish and Wildlife Resources
+Joseph Zimmerman1 – Kentucky Department of Fish and Wildlife Resources

 Butch Atwood – Illinois Department of Natural Resources